Some images enlarge when clicked depending on the resolution

 St Helens being demolished 1963.
 Larger church was built at rear.
 Larger church needed?
 Later the 3 parishes of St. Denis, St. Matthias and St Basil were merged into St. Helens because parishioner counts had declined.

-The 1st Mill Creek Methodist Church and the 1st Mill Creek School
+The 1st Mill Creek Methodist Church and the 1st Mill Creek School in photos below

 1930s, probably - Mill Creek Methodist Church.
 On the same property is Mill Creek School to the right